ITheP/Arksplorer/Arksplorer/README.md

 - Put in new icon for non male/female sex (N/A) - though this data isn't feeding through yet from the server
 - Note: Appears that there are some bugs in the app that creates the data Arksplorer uses, until these are worked out, we can't add much other new stuff in

+v1.5.1 - The Shinier New Scale
+- Remembers last window position and size, and Map area size
+- Zoom, popups and detail prefs now saving
+- Alarms now saving if you change them

 ToDo:
 - More configurables saved into user settings
 - if (CurrentRectanglePopUpInfo != null) <-- need a different way of checking this, so we can still click on mass markers when popups are hidden